Graduate On-campus Housing

 Your landlord will most likely not have insurance to cover your personal belongings.
 It is not necessary to have renters insurance, but you may want to buy your own policy if you own expensive things (computer equipment, etc).
 Short of insurance, it is always a good policy to rent an apartment that is kept in good condition and can be secured with good locks.
 Use common sense in not overloading circuits with too many electrical appliances, turning them off when not in use, and remembering to lock your door whenever you leave.
 It is useful to know your escape route in case of fire and to keep a list of emergency numbers next to the phone.
 Prices range from $100-$150 for a year, depending on deductible, which, over 12 months, is about $8-$12 a month.

 Keep your apartment in good shape and report any broken features to your manager right away.
-Try to keep it clean.
-Any change in tenants should be reported to the landlord, such as when you change roommates or sub-lease the apartment to someone else.
-Short-term visitors are ok.
-Be respectful of your neighbors’ rights to quiet, cleanliness, etc. Your American neighbors may not understand some of the things you do or may feel uncomfortable in approaching you.
+Follow landlord guidelines for taking out the trash, having pets, quiet hours, maximum number of renters in the apartment, smoking outdoors, etc. Be sure to keep your apartment clean.
+Any change in tenants should be reported to the landlord, such as when you change roommates or sub-lease the apartment to someone else (short-term visitors are ok).
+Be respectful of your neighbors’ rights to quiet and/or cleanliness.
+Your American neighbors may not understand some of the things you do or may feel uncomfortable in approaching you.
 If you are patient and courteous, most problems between neighbors can be easily solved.